Angelina8120/Low-light-Small-SOD-baseline/README.md

-## [Catching Small Persons/Vehicles in Low Light: A New SOD Benchmark]
+## Catching Small Persons/Vehicles in Low Light: A New SOD Benchmark
 by Xin Xu, Shiqin Wang, Zheng Wang, Chia-Wen Lin, Meng Wang

 ## Low lIght Salient Person/vehicle (LISP) dataset
 - Recent years have witnessed rapid progress if Salient Object Detection (SOD).
 However, relatively few efforts have been dedicated to modeling salient object detection in low-light scenes with small persons/vehicles.
 Furthmore, realistic applications of salient person/vehicle detection at long distances in low-light environments commonly exist in nighttime surveillance and nighttime autonomous driving.
 In particular, for autonomous driving at night, detecting people/vehicles with high reliability is paramount for safety.
 To fill the gap, we elaborately collect a new Low lIght Salient Person/vehicle (LISP) dataset, which consists of 1,000 high-resolution images containing low-light small persons/vehicles, and covers diverse challenging cases (e.g., low-light, non-uniform illumination environment, and small objects).
-- You can download  LISP[Google](https://drive.google.com/file/d/1tBSHzgA7rYupGAO7ZY2jhkErjCWJdEbo/view?usp=sharing) | [Baidu 提取码:wqjv](https://pan.baidu.com/s/1SC3CkgT0wIz-jGW_Ddur5A) now.
+- You can download LISP [Google](https://drive.google.com/file/d/1tBSHzgA7rYupGAO7ZY2jhkErjCWJdEbo/view?usp=sharing) | [Baidu 提取码:wqjv](https://pan.baidu.com/s/1SC3CkgT0wIz-jGW_Ddur5A) now.
 The LISP dataset is for academic use only.
 By downloading the dataset, you guarantee that you will use this dataset for academic work only.
 - Comparison of LISP with existing SOD datasets
 ![comparison](./fig/comparison.png)

 - Representative images and corresponding ground-truth masks in the LISP dataset
 ![representative](./fig/representative.png)